 Our debt obligations contain various customary loan covenants.
 Such covenants do not, in management's opinion, materially restrict our investment strategy or ability to raise capital.
-We are in compliance with all of our loan covenants as of March 31, 2008.
+We are in compliance with all of our loan covenants as of June 30, 2008.

-In January 2008, we repurchased \$16.0 million face amount of a class of CBO bond for \$6.7 million.
+In January 2008, we repurchased \$16.0 million face amount of a class of Portfolio VIII's CBO bond for \$6.7 million.
 As a result, \$16.0 million face amount of CBO debt was extinguished.